STR4T0TT0/str4t0tt0.github.io/_posts/2024-08-01-network-deep-dive-udp-tcp.md

 ---
 layout: article_layout
 title: "UDP vs TCP Protocols"
-date: 2024-08-1 08:00:00 -0000
+date: 2024-07-30 07:59:40 -0000
 categories: post
 tags: Network-Security Network-Administration
 ---

 ![Illustrated by our virtual artist, I can tell you a joke about UDP but you might not get it.](/assets/images/articles/knowledge/udp-joke-cybersecurity.webp)

 ### What are the differences between UDP and TCP protocols?

 Understanding the fundamental protocols that govern data transmission is essential for networking security.
-Two of the most commonly used protocols are the Transmission Control Protocol (TCP) and the User Datagram Protocol (UDP).
-Both protocols operate at the transport layer of the Internet Protocol (IP).
-From a security perspective, I analyze how data is transmitted across networks and the key differences between TCP and UDP.<!--more-->
+Two of the most commonly used protocols are the Transmission Control Protocol (TCP) and the User Datagram Protocol (UDP). <!--more-->Both protocols operate at the transport layer of the Internet Protocol (IP).
+From a security perspective, I analyze how data is transmitted across networks and the key differences between TCP and UDP.

 ### Let's start with the basics